ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch06.md

-overparameterized models have improved generalization performance if they are trained beyond the point of overfitting. *Double descent* refers to the phenomenon in which models with either a small or an extremely large number of para- Â meters have good generalization performance, while models with a number of parameters equal to the number of training data points have poor generalization performance.
+overparameterized models have improved generalization performance if they are trained beyond the point of overfitting. *Double descent* refers to the phenomenon in which models with either a small or an extremely large number of para-  meters have good generalization performance, while models with a number of parameters equal to the number of training data points have poor generalization performance.
 *Grokking* reveals that as the size of a dataset decreases, the need for